 Introduction to row echelon form or REF.

 Our subject as of today is the row echelon form.
-We are using the row matrix operation to create a new form which is the row echelon form.
+We are using the row matrix operation to create a new form which is the RE form.
 The following steps are explained:

 1-For the first row of the first item, the first row/first column is called the leading item, which must be equal to 1.

 2-For the first column/2nd row and third row, all the elements are zeros.

 2-For the second row, the leading item which is 1 will be below and to the right of the previous row’s leading item, as we can see the number 1 is the second row/2nd column position.
 Put a zero below the leading item in the third row.

 For the third row, we expect to have a leading I as in the third column.
 This is one definition for the RE form Quoted from Steven Leon’s book Linear Algebra with Applications.

 But other authors, state that the leading item is to be non-zero items that conclude that the number could be 1 or any positive value.